Climbing the Empire State Building

 Other interesting activities in New York

-Alternatively, if climbing a skyscraper doesn't really appeal to you but you want to enjoy the views of New York from above, you have other options such as taking a helicopter tour of Manhattan or visiting one of the many rooftop bars in the city.
+Alternatively, if climbing a skyscraper doesn't really appeal to you but you want to enjoy the views of New York from above, you have other options like taking a helicopter tour of Manhattan or visiting one of the many rooftop bars in the city.
 But in my opinion, climbing a skyscraper is a mind-blowing experience you can't miss, especially on your first time in New York!